 Section 3.3 (Composition).

-The Oversight Board shall consist of no fewer than seven (7) and no greater than thirteen (13) members who are elected biennially by the Evergreen Software Foundation Membership, (“Evergreen Membership”).
+The Oversight Board shall consist of no fewer than seven (7) and no greater than thirteen (13) members who are elected biennially by the Evergreen Software Foundation Membership.

 Board members must be a Foundation Member.

 At no time may the board consist of more than one individual that represents a particular vendor or organization.
 At least one board member must be a citizen of the United States.